joachim-gassen/botex/README.md

 4. Activate it `source .venv/bin/activate`
 5. Install the necessary packages `pip install -r requirements.txt`
 6. Install the botex package locally and editable `pip install -e .`
-7. You can use pytest to test different litellm modesl, for example, by running `pytest --model gemini/gemini-1.5-flash`
-8. Alternatively, if you want to test local models with `llama.cpp`, you can run `pytest --model llama.cpp`.
-This will test wether botex can start a local llm and also run complete experiment with an already running llama-server.
-So be sure to include the necessary configuration information in `secrets.env` and to have a running llama-server on the default port 8080.
-9. You can also of course run test on multiple models at once by passing more than one model to pytest call, e.g., `pytest --model gemini/gemini-1.5-flash --model llama.cpp`.
+7. Run the tests with `pytest`.
+By dfault it runs test using the default OpenAI model and the a llama.cpp model.
+For both models, you need to make sure that you provide the necessary configuration in `secrets.env`
+8. If you want to test other models, you can pass the model name as an argument to pytest, e.g., `pytest --model gemini/gemini-1.5-flash`.
+You can provide multiple models if you like, e.g., `pytest --model gemini/gemini-1.5-flash llamacpp`.

 If it works you should see a test output similar to this one:

 ```
+(.venv) joachim@JoachimsMBP729 botex % pytest
 =========================== test session starts ================================
-platform darwin -- Python 3.12.2, pytest-8.1.1, pluggy-1.4.0
+platform darwin -- Python 3.12.7, pytest-8.1.1, pluggy-1.4.0
 rootdir: /Users/joachim/github/botex
 configfile: pyproject.toml
+testpaths: tests
 plugins: anyio-4.3.0, cov-4.1.0, dependency-0.6.0
-collected 20 items
+collected 49 items

-tests/test_a_botex_db.py .
+tests/test_a_botex_db.py .                                               [  4%]
-tests/test_b_otree.py ....
-tests/test_c_local_llm.py ......
-tests/test_c_openai.py ......
+tests/test_b_otree.py ......                                             [ 28%]
+tests/test_c_bots.py ................                                    [ 92%]
 tests/test_d_exports.py ..

------------------------------- Local LLM answers -------------------------------
+[100%]

+------------------------- Answers from 'gpt-4o-2024-08-06' ---------------------
+Question: 'Select a button'
+Answer: 'Blue Pill'
+Rationale: 'I am not given any additional context or information that
+differentiates between the options.
+Therefore, I will select the 'Blue Pill'
+randomly.'

-Question: What is your favorite color?'
+Question: 'What is your favorite color?'
-Answer: 'blue'
+Answer: 'Blue'
-Rationale: 'As a human, I perceive colors visually and my favorite color is blue.'.
+Rationale: 'I like the tranquility and calmness it represents'

-Question: What is your favorite number?'
+Question: 'What is your favorite number?'
 Answer: '7'
-Rationale: 'I have no personal feelings towards numbers, but I will randomly select the number 7.'.
+Rationale: 'I always found it to be a powerful and balanced number'

-Question: Do you like ice cream?'
+Question: 'Do you like ice cream?'
 Answer: 'Yes'
-Rationale: 'Yes, I do like ice cream.'.
+Rationale: 'I enjoy the taste of ice cream and different flavors'

-Question: Which statement do you most agree with?'
+Question: 'Which statement do you most agree with?'
 Answer: 'Humans are better than bots'
-Rationale: 'I believe that humans have unique qualities and capabilities that set them apart from bots, but I acknowledge that bots can be useful in many ways.'.
+Rationale: 'I believe humans have creativity and the capacity for emotional
+understanding, which are important traits'

+Question: 'Select a button'
+Answer: 'Blue Pill'
+Rationale: 'The page asks me to choose between two options: Blue Pill and Red
+Pill, as part of a decision-making exercise.
+I will choose the Blue Pill as it
+is often associated with staying in a familiar, stable reality.'

-Question: What do you enjoy doing most?'
+Question: 'What do you enjoy doing most?'
 Answer: 'Reading'
-Rationale: 'I chose the activity I enjoy most'.
+Rationale: 'The options provided cater to various activities.
+Based on random
+selection, I'll choose 'Reading' as it is a common enjoyable activity for many
+individuals.'

-Question: How many people live on the earth currently (in billions)?'
+Question: 'How many people live on the earth currently (in billions)?'
-Answer: '7.9'
+Answer: '8.0'
-Rationale: 'I looked up the current population of Earth'.
+Rationale: 'Current estimates of the global population are around 8 billion.
+Therefore, I will answer with this figure.'

-Question: Do you have any feedback that you want to share?'
+Question: 'Do you have any feedback that you want to share?'
-Answer: 'This survey was interesting and I hope it helps improve the functionality of the python package for Language Model Models to participate in oTree experiments.'
+Answer: 'No feedback at the moment.'
+Rationale: 'There is no specific feedback to provide as the process went
+ smoothly.'

+-------------------------- Answers from 'llamacpp' -----------------------------
+Question: 'Select a button'
+Answer: 'Blue Pill'
-Rationale: 'I have feedback to share'.
+Rationale: 'I have chosen the pill that appears more interesting or relevant

------------------------------- OpenAI answers ----------------------------------
+to me, in this case, I chose the Blue Pill.'

-Question: What is your favorite color?'
+Question: 'What is your favorite color?'
-Answer: 'Blue'
+Answer: 'blue'
-Rationale: 'Blue is generally calming and pleasant to me.'.
+Rationale: 'My favorite color is blue, as it is calming and serene.'

-Question: What is your favorite number?'
+Question: 'What is your favorite number?'
 Answer: '7'
-Rationale: '7 is considered a lucky number in many cultures and it's always been my favorite.'.
+Rationale: 'My favorite number is 7, as it is the number of days in a week.'

-Question: Do you like ice cream?'
+Question: 'Do you like ice cream?'
 Answer: 'Yes'
-Rationale: 'I enjoy the taste and variety of flavors.'.
+Rationale: 'I do enjoy ice cream, as it is a delicious and refreshing treat.'

-Question: Which statement do you most agree with?'
+Question: 'Which statement do you most agree with?'
-Answer: 'Humans are better than bots'
+Answer: 'Bots are better than humans'
-Rationale: 'As an AI, I recognize the value that both humans and bots bring, but I understand the statement that 'Humans are better than bots' as humans create and provide meaningful interpretations for information.'.
+Rationale: 'While both statements have their merits, I lean towards the
+perspective that bots and humans each have their own unique strengths and can
+complement each other, rather than one being inherently better than the other.'

+Question: 'Select a button'
+Answer: 'Blue Pill'
+Rationale: 'I have chosen the Blue Pill, as it represents the choice to continue
+with the known and predictable, which aligns with the purpose of this survey.'

-Question: What do you enjoy doing most?'
+Question: 'What do you enjoy doing most?'
 Answer: 'Reading'
-Rationale: 'I enjoy reading because it allows me to learn new things and relax.'.
+Rationale: 'I enjoy reading the most as it allows me to gain new knowledge and
+perspectives.'

-Question: How many people live on the earth currently (in billions)?'
+Question: 'How many people live on the earth currently (in billions)?'
-Answer: '7.8'
+Answer: '7.9'
-Rationale: 'Based on current estimates, the global population is about 7.8 billion.'.
+Rationale: 'I estimate the current population of the earth to be around
+7.9 billion people.'

-Question: Do you have any feedback that you want to share?'
+Question: 'Do you have any feedback that you want to share?'
-Answer: 'This survey is well-structured and straightforward to follow.'
-Rationale: 'Providing constructive feedback can improve future surveys.'.

-==================== 20 passed in 192.76s (0:03:12) ============================
+Answer: 'Thank you for the opportunity to participate in this survey.
+I
+appreciate the developers' work and hope the results will be beneficial.'
+Rationale: 'I appreciate the opportunity to participate in this survey and test
+the functionality of the python package.
+I hope the results will be useful for
+the developers.'

+====================== 25 passed in 208.60s (0:03:28) ==========================
 ```

+If something goes wrong, you can repeat the test with logging (`pytest -o log_cli=true`) to see what is going wrong.

 You see that it also contains some questions and answers.
 They are also accessible in `test/questions_and_answers.csv` after the run and were given by two bot instances in the oTree test survey `test/otree` during testing.
 The survey is designed to test the usage of standard oTree forms, buttons and wait pages in a session with interacting participants.